-Welcome to Carolyn Cowan Online; Designer, photographer, teacher, mother, counsellor and bodypainter.
+Welcome to Carolyn Cowan Online; therapist, photographer, teacher and bodypainter.

 The Kundalini is the curl of the hair of the beloved.
 It is a coil of energy that is said to reside, resting in the sacrum, at the base of the pelvis.
 It is held in it’s resting place by our unconsciousness, the piles of negativity and fear that have built up inside us as the direct result of our reactions to our individual life experiences up to this point.
 The layers of continual suffering keep the energy held and dormant.

 There are many experiences that can awaken it, and the art is to raise the consciousness at the same calm pace as the history is pulled away and discarded.
 Kundalini yoga is a great discipline for enabling this work; the consciousness that you can bring to the residues of your history, the breaths that you can use to release the suffering, the focus you can use as you practice, all combine to raise the energy and your individual awareness at the same time.
 In this way your consciousness is expanded and can meet the rising energy, fears are diminished, the exquisite sensations and experiences that arise from working with this energy can be fully indulged in without drama and intensity overtaking the moments that are to be savoured, loved, explored and treasured.
 There is nothing as sweet as meeting the Divine, within and without through this practice.